Latest News

 This could be a bad idea: Because coal plants are slower and harder to build, they're more likely to experience delays and overruns in cost even with government support.

-Construction of modern combined-cycle gas generator (CCGT?) plants is relatively fast and easy.
-By contrast, coal plants require large boilers, fuel handling systems and specialized infrastructure.
+Construction of modern combined-cycle gas turbines (CCGT) is relatively simple and quick.
+In contrast, coal plants require large boilers, fuel handling systems and specialized infrastructure.

-These systems also require expensive emissions-control technologies and ash disposal system, which adds to capital costs and regulatory complexity.
+These systems also require expensive emissions-control technology and ash disposal system, which adds to capital costs and regulatory complexity.
 The land requirements are also typically larger.

 The industry has lost a lot of knowledge.
-Few utilities or contractors have experience in building coal plants after decades of prioritizing the use of gas.
-Execution risks are increased, increasing the possibility of delays and unanticipated costs.
+Few utilities or contractors are familiar with building coal-fired plants after decades of focusing on gas.
+The resulting?execution risk increases the possibility of unexpected costs and delays.

 These factors together make coal projects more costly, slower and less predictable.
 This is true even when the environment is favorable.